 HTML Id Attributes

-What is the HTML id
+What is the HTML id Attribute?

-attribute is used to assign a unique identifier to a single HTML element.
+The id attribute is used to assign a unique identifier to a single HTML element.
 This identifier can be used by:

 - CSS to apply specific styles